-Section Two: Chapter 9: Central and Peripheral Nervous Systems
+Section Two: Chapter 9: Central Nervous Systems

-The nervous system is anatomically and functionally divided into two parts, the Central Nervous System (the brain and the spinal cord) and the Peripheral Nervous System (ganglia, 12 pairs of cranial nerves and 31 of pairs of spinal nerves).
-The Peripheral Nervous System (PNS) can be further delineated into the Somatic Nervous System (SNS) which integrates control over skeletal muscle, and the Autonomic Nervous System (ANS) which for the most part automatically regulates vital internal systems.
+The nervous system is anatomically and functionally divided into two parts, the Central Nervous System (the brain and the spinal cord) and the Peripheral Nervous System (the ganglia, and 12 pairs of cranial nerves, plus 31 of pairs of spinal nerves).
+The Peripheral Nervous System (PNS) can be further delineated into the Somatic Nervous System (SNS) which integrates control over skeletal muscle, and the Autonomic Nervous System (ANS) which for the most part automatically regulates vital internal organs and systems.

-We have been introduced to the concept of homeostasis in physiology, that is, the maintenance of a stable internal environment.
-A recurrent theme in physiology is how homeostasis is maintained by feedback loops, which was covered in the first section of this course.
-The Central Nervous System (CNS) often plays a significant role as the integration center within these feedback loop mechanisms for maintaining homeostatic balance.
+We have already been introduced to the concept of homeostasis in physiology, that is, the maintenance of a stable internal environment.
+A recurrent theme in physiology is how homeostasis is maintained by feedback loops, which was covered in the first section of this text.
+As we have seen, the Central Nervous System (CNS) often plays a significant role as the integration center within these feedback loop mechanisms for maintaining homeostatic balance.
 This indicates that information processing, analysis and interpretation is a key function of the CNS.

-As detailed below, each region of the brain and spinal cord have distinct physiological functions and help to regulate intricate and complex processes which are elegantly integrated with all of the other body systems.
-First we will consider some general roles of the brain then move to more specific functions of various regions of the brain.
+As detailed below, each region of the brain and spinal cord have distinct physiological functions and help to regulate elaborate and complex processes which are elegantly integrated into all of the other body systems.
+First we will consider some general roles of the brain, then we will move to more specific functions of various regions of the brain.
 We will also cover the important functions of the spinal cord.
 After that, we will be ready to cover the Peripheral Nervous System (PNS).